 Fog Alarm: F.E.
 Splatt (1917 – at least 1937).

-Located in Port Maitland on the outer end of the western pier at the mouth of the Grand River.
+Located in Port Maitland on the outer end of the western pier at the mouth of Grand River.
 From Buffalo – At Dunnville.
 Follow Dunnville Road #3 (formerly # 3 Hwy) until it becomes Broad Street East.
-Proceed to traffic light at Taylor Road then turn left.
-(Canadian Tire – Tim Horton’s) Approximately ¼ of a mile to North Shore Drive and turn right.
-This becomes Main Street East.
-Continuing on Main Street East, turn left at light and go over the bridge on Rainham Road (not marked) to Port Maitland Road on the left at (Esso Station).
-Follow Port Maitland Road approximately three miles to stop sign.
-Port Maitland Road makes a left turn here.
-When you reach the river turn right and follow to the end of the road.
+Turn left at Taylor Side Road and then take your next right.
+This road becomes Main Street East.
+Continue on Main Street East, then turn left at light and go over the bridge on Rainham Road (not marked) to Port Maitland Road, the first left after the bridge.
+Follow Port Maitland Road approximately three miles to a stop sign, then turn left to stay on Port Maitland Road.
+When you reach the river, turn right and continue to the end of the road.

 The lighthouse is owned by the Canadian Coast Guard.
 Grounds open, tower closed.

 From Buffalo – At Dunnville.
 Follow Dunnville Road #3 (formerly # 3 Hwy) until it becomes Broad Street East.
-Proceed to traffic light at Taylor Road then turn left.
-(Canadian Tire – Tim Horton’s) Approximately ¼ of a mile to North Shore Drive and turn right.
-This becomes Main Street East.
-Continuing on Main Street East, turn left at light and go over the bridge on Rainham Road (not marked) to Port Maitland Road on the left at (Esso Station).
-Follow Port Maitland Road approximately three miles to stop sign.
-Port Maitland Road makes a left turn here.
-When you reach the river turn right and follow to the end of the road.
+Turn left at Taylor Side Road and then take your next right.
+This road becomes Main Street East.
+Continue on Main Street East, then turn left at light and go over the bridge on Rainham Road (not marked) to Port Maitland Road, the first left after the bridge.
+Follow Port Maitland Road approximately three miles to a stop sign, then turn left to stay on Port Maitland Road.
+When you reach the river, turn right and continue to the end of the road.